supertestnet/ssb_playground/README.md

-# Cleanup crew
+# SSB Covenant Playground
-Use covenants to automatically pay people to clean up the utxo set
+Create and test "SSB covenants" -- covenants that use the Sighash Single Bug to do transaction introspection on the input count and the output count